220. Bufford Boys Dancing Trade Card (901)

-These cards are known with at least one slight variation.
+These cards are known with a couple of slight variations.
 The number ‘901’ is printed on some, like the stock card shown here.
 However, others (like the one with the advertisement here), are missing that number.

-It is unknown which version is rarer or if other variations exist.
+It is unknown which versions are rarer or if other variations exist.

 220. Bufford Boys Dancing Trade Card (901) Checklist

-This appears to be a standalone issue not part of a set.
+While the baseball card is often thought to be a standalone issue, it is actually part of a set.

 Bufford created many other “Greeting” trade cards for various holidays and times of the year.
 But while the majority of them have a different style of greeting font, making it hard to consider them one complete set, the cards below all have the same style of print — cards with white borders and the “Woolson Spice” and greeting print in the same style of font.

 Additionally, all of these carry the Midsummer Greeting name.
 Thus, I have identified them as being part of the same set.
 Other cards within this set may exist and I have seen no conclusive checklist on this series.